begueradj/adonis-tips/Adonis Framework 4  Cheat sheet Part 4.md

 ______________________

-If you need to store decimal numbers; you need first to do:
+If you need to store decimal numbers; you need to do:

 - declare a name to the column, in this example: `price`
-- max length identified by the number 5
+- `max length` identified by the number 5
 - reserved decimal space identified by the number 2

 ```javascript